luishfonseca/lhf.pt/web/content/posts/networking-toolbox-virtual-devices.md

 sudo ip netns exec ns1 nft add rule nat postrouting masquerade random,persistent
 ```

-To complete the configuration, we assign IP addresses to the `ns1` and `ns4` interfaces, utilizing the `10.1.0.0/24` range for the LAN, with `10.1.0.1` designated for `ns4`, and `10.1.0.254` designated to the LAN interface of the router.
+To complete the configuration, we assign IP addresses to the interfaces on `ns1` and `ns4`, utilizing the `10.1.0.0/24` range for the LAN, assigning `10.1.0.1` to the `ns4`, and `10.1.0.254` designated to the `ns4` end.
 The WAN interface of the router had previously received `172.16.0.1`.
 After setting the default gateway for `ns4` as the router, pings should reach every other namespace.

 ```bash
 # Assign IP addresses to the interfaces